What is the Medium Partner Program?

 How to join the MPP?
 What are the Medium Partner requirements?

 2. You need to have published a story in the last six months.
 Again, this makes sense.
-Why keep paying for authors who are no longer active on the platform?
+Why keep paying for writers who are no longer active on the platform?

 3. You have to be in a country accepted by Stripe.
 Medium pays out through Stripe, not PayPal or Payoneer or Wise, so you need to live in a country that Stripe supports.
-Honestly, this is the one I find the least justification for since it predominantly ends up excluding writers from the Global South.
-Stripe supports writers in 46 countries.
 You can see the full list here.

 How to make money on Medium?